-In this instance, you haven't actually lost your tokens, nor access to them (unless the blockchain is halted).
+In this instance, you haven't actually lost your tokens, or access to them (unless the blockchain is halted).
 So the likelihood of making a successful claim for a capital loss is low.
-Instead, you need to realise your loss in order.
-This means you need to make a capital disposal - by selling, swapping, spending or gifting your crypto.
+Instead, you need to realize your loss in order.
+This means you need to make capital disposal - by selling, swapping, spending, or gifting your crypto.
 So you can:

-- Gift your tokens by sending it to a friend, family, or stranger.
+Gift your tokens by sending them to a friend, family, or stranger.

-Once you've realised your loss, you can use it as a capital loss and offset it against any capital gains for the year, or carry it forward to future tax years if you have more losses than gains.
-Remember, to best utilise capital losses, you should offset them against your short-term capital gains first!
-Careful though, if you sell and repurchase an asset purely to realise a loss within a short period of time, the wash sale rules may prevent you using any losses to offset against future gains.
+Once you've realized your loss, you can use it as a capital loss and offset it against any capital gains for the year, or carry it forward to future tax years if you have more losses than gains.
+Remember, to best utilize capital losses, you should offset them against your short-term capital gains first!
+Careful though, if you sell and repurchase an asset purely to realize a loss within a short period of time, the wash sale rules may prevent you from using any losses to offset future gains.
 The ATO states there are a number of factors that may make a transaction a wash sale - it all comes down to intent.

 You invested in SQUID tokens at the height of their popularity.
 These are rugged shortly after and the value plummets to be virtually worthless.

 You have a few options to realize your loss here.
 If possible, use a dex still trading the token, like PancakeSwap, to swap your tokens even if it's for a negligible amount.
 If you're unable to do this, you could gift your tokens to dispose of them in Australia, or alternatively, send them to a burn address to dispose of them.
 Any of these transactions would help you realise your loss, meaning you can then offset it against any gains.